 - Visual Studio code – There are plenty of IDE, one of the popular ones in the Visual Studio Code.
 You can download it from here.

 - While installing the Node.js from the above link you can choose the below version.

-- The Node.js 10.16.0 version works fine with the new application which you will create but if you download any GitHub react project in most of the cases this will not work – during running the NPM start command you will get the below version mismatch error – which will expect lower than 10. x version, the exact error message will be as below,
+- The Node.js 10.16.0 version works fine with the new application that you will create, but if you download any GitHub React project, in most cases, this will not work.
+When you run the NPM start command, you will receive the version mismatch error, which expects a lower version number than 10.x.
+The exact error message is as follows: